The LSST DESC DC2 Simulated Sky Survey: Image Processing

-The resulting calibrated images are known formally as ``Processed Visit Images'' (PVI) and informally as ``calibrated exposures'' \code{calexp}.
+The resulting calibrated images are known formally as ``Processed Visit Images'' (PVI) and informally as ``calibrated exposures'' (\code{calexps}).
 To accompany the calibrated images, a calibrated source catalog is generated for each CCD in each visit containing those measurements.
 As described in \autoref{ssec:DM_product_validation}, we use the contents of the source catalogs as part of our visit-level validation.

 The calibrated exposures are then used to generate coadded images.
-The sky background models stored along with the calibrated exposures are used when building the coadds to mitigate the effect of bright object ``halos'' on neighbouring objects (see~\autoref{fig:sky_correction_effect} for an example of this effect).
+The background models that are stored along with the calibrated exposures have been modified by the ``sky-correction'' step in the single-frame processing.
+This step uses an empirical background model that extends over the entire focal plane and a model of the mean response of the instrument to the sky in each filter (which is flat in the DC2 simulations) to control the extent to which extended features are included in the background model.
+In the absence of the sky-correction step, the over-subtraction of bright object ``halos'' affecting nearby objects is present in the PVIs.
+Inclusion of the sky-correction step mitigates this over-subtraction.
+See~\autoref{fig:sky_correction_effect} for an example of this effect.

 Coadded images in each band are generated from single visit images that are resampled onto a common pixel grid on the sky.
 This grid is defined in terms of ``tracts'' and ``patches'', where each tract is composed of 7$\times$7 patches, and each patch is 4100$\times$4100 pixels with a pixel scale of 0.2 arcsec.
 A patch is roughly the same size as a CCD, a square 13.7 arcminutes on a side.
 Tracts are squares measuring 1.6 degrees on a side.
 Patches overlap by 100 pixels along each edge so that objects lying on the edge of one patch are typically fully contained on the neighboring overlapping patch.
 Similarly, tracts overlap their neighbors by $(1/60)^\circ$.
 A distinguishing feature of a tract is that all of its patches have a single ``World Coordinate System'' (WCS).
 When producing the coadded images we remove variable sources and artifacts using resampled PSF-matched images to produce a static image of the sky.
 As described in \cite{2019PASJ...71..114A}, each image is resampled, PSF-matched and stacked into a 2-sigma-clipped mean coadd which serves as a model of the static scene.
 Then a difference image is created for each image with respect to this model to identify regions associated with transient detections that only appear in a small number of epochs.
 With these regions identified, the final coadded image is created as a weighted mean stack of images where the transient detections are ignored.
 The PSF at any point in the coadded image is computed by taking a weighted sum of the individual visit PSFs that have been resampled and weighted in the same way as the coadds.
 Regions that have clipped areas will not have the correct PSF, and these are flagged for individual objects.